EN-IH-WDPT-JUN21/Ben_The_Warrior-Flying_Lizards_and_Lying_Wizards-homework-1/README.md

     - Delivery a finishing blow to your opponent!
     - **Damage**: `Agility x (Combo Points + 1)` HP
     - **Cost**: All Combo Points
+    - **Receive**: One use of Blend Into the Shadows

-3. Blend into the shadows
+3. Blend into The Shadows
     - Blend into the shadows becoming hard to hit.
 Immune to damage for this turn!
     - **Receive**: Immunity for 1 turn